-The actual format of the NIP will not be prescribed, consistent with the current approach for FSMP.
+The actual format for presenting the nutiriton information will not be prescribed, consistent with the current approach for FSMP.

 8 Nutrition content and health claims

 Standard 1.2.7 sets out the conditions for nutrition content and health claims made on food labels and in advertising for food.
 Standard 1.2.7 does not apply to FSMP, meaning nutrition content and health claims can be made about FSMP, however the conditions in Standard 1.2.7 for those claims do not need to be met.